 Block on Trump's Asylum Ban Upheld by Supreme Court

-Generally, estate planning includes not only retirement planning, but also planning for death and/or incapacity.
-While the latter may not be something a person in their twenties or thirties wants to think about, it's time for Millennials to realize estate planning is part of #adulting.
-Below are some basic tips to help Millennials get started on their long-term life plans.
+Generally, estate planning includes planning for death and incapacity.
+While the latter may not be something that you want to think about in your twenties or thirties, it's time to realize that estate planning is part of #adulting.
+Below are some basic — yet crucial — tips to help Millennials like you get started on long-term life plans.

-Sites like Google and Facebook allow you to designate a person (sometimes called a legacy) who can take over your account upon death or incapacity.
-While these events may seem too far off in the future, or unthinkable, your digital life is part of who you are and is something that can live on forever, if you prepared.
+Sites like Google and Facebook allow you to designate a person (sometimes called a legacy) who can take over your accounts upon death or incapacity.
+While these events may seem too far off in the future or unthinkable, your digital life is part of who you are and is something that can live on forever if you prepare.

-While retirement may be 40 years away, starting to save for retirement as soon as possible is the smartest thing you can do for your future self.
+While retirement might be 40 years away, starting to save for retirement as soon as possible is the smartest thing you can do for your future self.
 With the way compound interest works, you are rewarded for saving money over long periods of time, and the rewards become much better after a few decades of interest compounding.
-Investopedia explains that investing $100 per month for 30 years at 7% results in $117,000, but the same investment for 40 years earns $248,000.

-If you don't have a Roth IRA, a 401(k), or an employer secured pension plan that you can plan to retire on, or even if you do, it is important to have a plan for your savings.
-With current savings account interest at the major banks being essentially negligible, having an investment plan that provides for a return of at least 5% to 10% can make all the difference when it comes time to retire.
+If you don't have a Roth IRA, a 401(k), or an employer-secured pension plan that you can plan to retire on, or even if you do, it is important to have a plan for your savings.
+With current savings account interest at major banks being essentially negligible, having an investment plan that provides for a return of at least 5% to 10% can make all the difference when it comes time to retire.
 Simply saving is not enough.
-Making sure your money is properly invested is critical, but be wary of high-risk, high return investments.
+Making sure your money is properly invested is critical, but be wary of high-risk, high-return investments.
 Taking risks to make income is one thing, but gambling with your retirement is not a wise move.